Failure Modes of Maximum Entropy RLHF: Mathematical Derivations for Maximum Entropy RL

 Note that the partition function is a function of only $x$ and the reward function $r$, but does not depend on the policy $\pi$.
 We can now define

 which is a valid probability distribution as $\pi^*(y|x)\geq 0$ for all $y$ and $\sum_{y}\pi^*(y|x)=1$.
-Since $Z(x)$ is not a function of $y$, we can then re-organize the final objective in Eq \ref{eq:MaxEnt_RL_proof} as:
+Since $Z(x)$ is not a function of $y$, we can then re-organize the final objective in Eq.~\ref{eq:MaxEnt_RL_proof} as:

 Since $Z(x)$ is independent of $\pi$, the minimum is attained by the policy that minimizes the first KL term.
 By Gibbs' inequality, the KL divergence reaches its minimum value of zero if and only if the two distributions are identical.
-Therefore, this yields the optimal solution. :
+Therefore, this yields the optimal solution: for all $x\in\mathcal{D}$.
+This completes the derivation.